-In April of 2015 in his announcement of the Extraordinary Jubilee of Mercy, Pope Francis in “The Face of Mercy,” explains how the Holy Year was a time for Catholics to contemplate just how merciful God has been to us and to understand how we are called to be merciful to others.
+In April of 2015 in his announcement of the Extraordinary Jubilee of Mercy, Pope Francis in “The Face of Mercy,” explains how the Holy Year was a time for Catholics to contemplate just how merciful God has been to us and to understand how we are called to be compassionate to others.
 Pope Francis states,

-“How much I desire that the year to come will be steeped in mercy, so that we can go out to every man and woman — bringing the goodness and tenderness of God.
+“How much I desire that the year to come will be steeped in mercy so that we can go out to every man and woman — bringing the goodness and tenderness of God.
 May the balm of mercy reach everyone, both believers and those far away, as a sign that the Kingdom of God is already present in the world.”

 Watch this most recent video — it’s a father explaining to his young son about the terrorist attacks on their city of Paris.